Table of Contents

-For this recipe I combined three types of fresh mushrooms (portobellini, white button, and oyster) with a handful of dried porcini mushrooms.
+For this recipe I use a combination of a few types of fresh mushrooms including portobellini, brown mushrooms, white button, oyster and shimeji mushrooms as well as a handful of dried porcini or shitake mushrooms.
 If you do not have dried mushrooms, don’t fret.
 You may not have the same depth of flavor but the soup will still taste great using chicken stock.

-I did not want a typical cream of mushroom soup but did want to add a hint of decadent luxury.
+I did not want a typical gluten free cream mushroom soup but did want to add a hint of decadent luxury.
 To achieve this I made a brown butter roux and added the mushroom broth and lastly the cream, to prevent the cream splitting.

 While writing this post I remembered my very first taste of cream of mushroom soup…